sandialabs/reverse_argparse/doc/source/examples.rst

 Examples
 ========

-The following example illustrate both the usage and the utility of ``reverse_argparse``.
+The following examples illustrate both the usage and the utility of ``reverse_argparse``.
 They build on each other in complexity, so it will make the most sense to start here at the top and work your way down through each in turn.